charlielobster/CUDA_NekRS/README.md

         cp CUDA_NekRS_vars.sh ~
         cd ~

-2. Verify the CUDA Toolkit path and find your wifi nic with a call to "ip a".
+2. Review the script.
+Verify the CUDA Toolkit path.
+Find your wifi nic with a call to "ip a".

         ip a
         # open CUDA_NekRS_vars.sh in Text Editor